Lionsberg/old-lionsberg-wiki/Concretizing The Absolute.md

 In the [[Lionsberg System]], the [[Meta]] level of conceptual abstraction must always remain [[Universal and Eternal]], and not reduced to any one thing in any place or time.

-We can participate in, relate to, and experience the [[Meta]] level, however the moment "we" attempt to contain it or box it in it ceases to be the [[Absolute]] that we are trying to rightly relate to.
+We can participate in, relate to, and experience the [[Meta]] level, however the moment we attempt to contain it, box it in, or define it too narrowly it ceases to be the [[Absolute]] that we are trying to rightly relate to.

-[[Knowledge]] in the System is organized through the lens of a [[Meta Science]] that reflects our [[Current Best Understanding]], with the humble acknowledgement that it is partial and incomplete at best.
+[[Knowledge]] in the [[Lionsberg System]] System is organized through the lens of a [[Meta Science]] that reflects our [[Current Best Understanding]], with the humble acknowledgement that it is partial and incomplete at best.

 Grappling with the [[Absolute]] as an eternal and ineffable mystery, while still aiming at it and trying to [[Get A Little Better Every Day]] as we progress towards It, is the antidote to this [[Pattern of Failure]].